Advancing medical technology with groundbreaking AI

 The challenge of AI

-The opportunities for medical applications incorporating Artificial Intelligence come with challenges.
+Advancing medical technology by incorporating Artificial Intelligence in its applications comes with challenges.
 Developing such applications demands a multidisciplinary approach.
 Knowledge of data gathering, often sensor design and signal processing, needs to be combined with setting up an IT infrastructure for data transaction, data storage, aggregation and processing this data.
 Merely focusing on the technical side of the problem will not deliver a profitable, successful solution.
 You need a profound understanding of your new business case, the user and the use case and, of course, the technical challenge.

 A deep understanding of the users and the role of AI in the use case is necessary to deliver value.
 Application development will